saeed-abdullah/saeed-abdullah.github.io/publications.markdown

 layout: page
 ---

-In my research domain, top-tier conferences are highly selective (e.g., < 30% acceptance rate).
-As such, papers in those conferences are considered as top research contributions with [impact comparable to journal articles](https://doi.org/10.1145/1743546.1743569).
+In Human-Computer Interaction (HCI) research, top-tier conferences are highly selective with often less than 30% acceptance rate.
+Papers in those conferences are considered as top research contributions with [impact comparable to journal articles](https://doi.org/10.1145/1743546.1743569).

-This page lists my most recent publications.
-My [cv](files/cv.pdf) provides a complete listing with more details (e.g., acceptance rate).
+This page lists my most recent work.
+My [cv](/files/cv.pdf) provides a complete listing with more details (e.g., acceptance rate).

 * [Book Chapters](#book-chapter)